Local legislators hit the gas on online driver's ed

 When the pandemic hit Minnesota last spring, it changed the way business is conducted in previously unimaginable and rapid ways.
-In many communities, that included the advent of online driver’s ed classes.
+In many communities, that included the advent of online driver’s education classes.

 Sens.
-John Jasinski, R-Faribault, and Rich Draheim, R-Madison Lake, are co-sponsoring a bill that would enable students under the age of 18 to continue online driver’s ed classes even after the pandemic.
+John Jasinski, R-Faribault, and Rich Draheim, R-Madison Lake, who covers Le Sueur County in his district, are co-sponsoring a bill that would enable students under the age of 18 to continue online driver’s ed classes even after the pandemic.
 Jasinski said the change would provide needed flexibility for families.

 Jasinski’s advocacy for the bill is shaped in part by personal experience.
 When his kids were going through driver’s education, he said it was always a challenge to fit in the in-person classes around other commitments.
 By contrast, Jasinski has been able to utilize online education classes as he goes through the process of securing his pilot’s license.
 He said that if online education is good enough to teach a pilot, it should be good enough to teach a driver.